wp-plugins/flyzoo/readme.txt

 1. Go on your website, locate the Flyzoo Chat widget on the bottom of the screen
 2. Click on MENU
-3. A window will show up, click on "Welcome, Guest 1234 - Log in to change your name!"
+3. A window will show up, click on "Welcome, Guest (number) - Log in to change your name!"

 = What is the Verification Process and why do I have to run it? =

 By running the verification process we can verify that you are the owner of the domain, thus we can allow you to perform administrative tasks from the widget (like ban users and remove messages from the chatrooms, for instance).

 = What if can't verify my website? =

 Please reach us on [Flyzoo Chat Support>>](http://www.flyzoo.co/support), we'll help you with the verification process!